uniVocity/univocity-trader/README.md

  private final Set<Indicator> indicators = new HashSet<>();

- //use the InstantaneousTrendline indicator to hit us about the current trend private final InstantaneousTrendline trend;
+ // use the InstantaneousTrendline indicator to
+ // hint us about the current trend private final InstantaneousTrendline trend;

- //if we lose money on a trade, will wait for the trend to give a BUY signal before buying again. private boolean waitForUptrend = false;
+ // if we lose money on a trade, will wait for the
+ // trend to give a BUY signal before buying again. private boolean waitForUptrend = false;

  public ExampleStrategyMonitor() {
- //check the trend on the 25 minute time scale indicators.add(trend = new InstantaneousTrendline(TimeInterval.minutes(25)));
+ // check the trend on the 25 minute time scale indicators.add(trend = new InstantaneousTrendline(TimeInterval.minutes(25)));
  }